Delooping the functor calculus tower: Proof of Main Theorems and

 which similarly to the argument in Subsection~\ref{ss:proof:2reduced} is proved to be an equivalence provided $N$ is coherent. \end{proof}

 This result implies Main Theorem~\ref{th:main} by taking $N=O$.
-On the other hand it also appears less surprising.
-Indeed, in case $N$ is strongly coherent, each $N(k)$, $k\geq 2$, can be expressed from $N(0),\ldots,N(k-1)$ by means of a homotopy colimit~\eqref{eq:scoherent}.
-Using this the homotopy type of $N$ can be determined from its 1-truncation $\TT_1N$.
-This means that both sides in~\eqref{eq:equiv_general4} depend only on the $\TT_1N$ part of $N$.
+Note that in case $N$ is strongly coherent, each $N(k)$, $k\geq 2$, can be expressed from $N(0),\ldots,N(k-1)$ by means of a homotopy colimit~\eqref{eq:scoherent}.
+However, the structure of a $k$-truncated infinitesimal bimodule can not be recovered from the $(k-1)$-truncation.
+It would be interesting to find more examples of (strongly) coherent infinitesimal bimodules, and to explore further their connection with the manifold functor calculus.